 Radical Unschooling is a type of Unschooling that extends beyond academics.
 Whole life Unschooling is another term used in place of Radical Unschooling.
 It involves all aspects of life, letting the child decide TV watching hours, what they are going to eat, or even what time they want to go to bed or wake up.

 A Radical Unschooler is about trust: an inner belief that your child will make the right decisions.
 They will do what is needed for their inner peace.
-Parents help to guide, or facilitate their children to make the right decisions.
+Parents help to guide or facilitate their children to make the right decisions.
 In place of strict rules, Unschoolers use many of the same principles.
-Instead of limits, parents work with their child to help make smart choices, and balance their academic.
+Instead of limits, parents work with their children to help them make smart choices and balance their academics.
 In lieu of a strict schedule, parents help their children to find a daily rhythm.

-Honestly I am half way between a radical unschooler and just an “academic” unschooler.
+Honestly, I am halfway between a radical Unschooler and just an “academic” Unschooler.
 I have let my children have more control over the years and given them enough rope to hang themselves (figuratively).
-This does not work for majority of society.
+This does not work for the majority of society.

 Radical Unschooling is not for everyone and goes against America’s mainstream.
-This is not the easy road and you will get a lot of criticism.
-My advise, do what feel right for your family but keep in mind you don’t want to raise little monster.
-Your child needs to have respect for other, and to follow the rules.
+This is not an easy road and you will get a lot of criticism.
+My advice, do what feels right for your family but keep in mind you don’t want to raise a little monster.
+Your child needs to have respect for others and follow the rules.
 Also, believe in what you are doing and if it’s not working try something else.

-Here a few books that you can learn more about Unschoolers:
+Here are a few books that you can learn more about Unschoolers: